-In Figure 8, we show the effect of introducing message delays in TRAM.
+In Figure 7, we show the effect of introducing message delays in TRAM.
 In the first experiment, a delay of 8,000 ms is introduced.
 The latency shows a regular spike of 8,000 ms and this spike repeats roughly every 32 packets since the ack window is set to 32 and a delay is introduced for every ack.
 The data rate shows congestion control at work.
-The sender tries to increase the data rate to the max rate, but is forced back because of the delayed ack.
+The sender tries to increase the data rate to the max rate (40 kbps), but is forced back because of the delayed ack.
 It reduces the data rate, but is able to sustain a rate greater than 1 kbps, and as a result, the receiver does not get pruned.
-The buffer utilization varies between the low and high water mark as in the error free case (Figure 6(b)).
+The buffer utilization varies between the low and high water mark as in the error free case (Figure 5(b)) and is therefore not shown here again.
 It is found that a delay of 10,000 ms causes pruning of the slow receiver.
-Once pruning of misbehaving receivers happens, the remaining receivers continue to see performance as in the error free case.
+Thus, it is seen that in TRAM, once pruning of misbehaving receivers happens, the remaining receivers continue to see performance as in the error free case.

-Figure 8.
-Effect of message delay on TRAM: (a)-(b) Delay of 8000 ms, no pruning; (c) Delay of 10000 ms, pruning.
+Figure 7.
+Effect of message delay on TRAM: (a)-(b) - 5 receivers, delay of 8000 ms, no pruning; (c) - 2 receivers, delay of 10000 ms, pruning.

-6. Evaluation of TRAM++
+5.2 Evaluation of TRAM++

-6.1.
-Error-Free Case
+5.2.1 Error-free Case

-The results of the scalability test of TRAM++ are shown in Figure 9.
+The results of the scalability test of TRAM++ are shown in Figure 8.
 It is observed that the protocol is scalable like TRAM in the range under consideration (5-30 receivers).
 The variation in latency in this range is about 1.01%.
 The average latency in the range is 584.44 ms, which gives a 3.2% overhead over TRAM.
 As the buffer constraint is varied in TRAM++, the relative overhead is found to remain constant in the error free case.
 This is expected since the buffer is not completely utilized in the absence of errors.
 The overhead is ascribed to three main reasons: extra message schema matching due to the introduction of new message types, aggressive cache pruning to satisfy the storage constraints at the RH, and additional control messages - two kinds of acks being sent upstream by the RHs.

 Regarding the comparative resource usage, the CPU utilization is very close to zero for the maximum data rate that the network infrastructure can support and therefore cannot form a meaningful point of comparison between the two protocols.
 The main memory utilization for both TRAM and TRAM++ vary between 7.5% and 30.0%.
-The sender buffer utilization curve shown in Figure 9(b) oscillates between 400 and 800 packets as in TRAM's buffer utilization.
-The RH buffer utilization varies between the maximum pruning level (32 kB) and the high water mark (120 kB) and is shown in Figure 9(c).
+The sender buffer utilization curve shown in Figure 8(b) oscillates between 400 and 800 packets as in TRAM's buffer utilization.
+In TRAM++ a maximum of 5 reaffiliations are allowed per receiver.
+If a receiver tries to reaffiliate more than that, it is pruned assuming malicious nature.
+The RH buffer utilization varies between the maximum pruning level (32 kB) and the high water mark (120 kB) and is shown in Figure 8(c).
 In the no error case, this buffer utilization does not depend on the number of receivers.
 A system designer can set the buffer upper bound knowing the stable storage constraints and TRAM++ will operate under the bound.
 The data rate supported by TRAM++ also approaches the max data rate parameter set in the system (40 kbps).

-Figure 9.
-Evaluation of TRAM++ in error-free case: (a) Receiver latency (b) Sender buffer utilization and (c) Repair Head buffer utilization for 27 receivers
+Figure 8.
+Evaluation of TRAM++ in error-free case: (a) Receiver latency (b) Sender buffer utilization and (c) Repair

+Head buffer utilization for 27 receivers

-6.2.
-Error Injection Case
+5.2.2 Error Injection